 What’s a Lasting POA?

-In general, a (POA) power of attorney allows a principal in designating another person, the attorney-in-fact or agent, in acting on your behalf.
-The agent may be given authority in acting on your behalf for all transactions and every situation or just a particular situation.
+A power of attorney allows a person to appoint another person, to act on behalf allowing to take important decisions.
 To give an example, it is a common practice for a property or real estate transaction involving a POA to a real estate agent in order to act on the behalf of a buyer or homeowner in signing documents that are related to the transaction.

-Lasting POA is a specific kind of POA that allows the POA in continuing even with the mental incompetence of the principal.
-Mental incompetence is the legal term that is used in referring to a person being unable in carrying out or making important decisions that are related to his/her personal or business affairs.
+A lasting POA allows continuity of the authority even with the mental incompetence of the principal.
+Mental incompetence is the situation when a person is unable to make important personal or business decisions.
 For instance, dementia can be an acceptable reason for mental incompetence.
-Lasting powers of attorney may be created for several reasons, may they be business or medical.
-There is no limit to the number of lasting POAs that can be created, just as long as the documents don’t overlap.
+Lasting power of attorney can be created for several reasons.
+You can create as many lasting POAs as long as the documents don’t overlap.

 Also Read: Durable Power Of Attorney FAQs

 When Does a Lasting POA Take into Effect?

 There are two kinds of lasting POAs.
 They are:-

 - Springing Lasting POA: it becomes effective only when the principal becomes incapacitated.

 - Regular Lasting POA: It becomes effective instantly with the signature and notarization of the legal document.

 Take note: a POA notarization in UAE is required.
 Of course, an agent does have power or authority even when the principal becomes incompetent.